Ditectrev/DP-203/README.md

 - [ ] Table type to store retail store data: Replicated.
 Table type to store promotional data: Round-robin.
 - [ ] Table type to store retail store data: Hash.
 Table type to store promotional data: Replicated.
 - [x] Table type to store retail store data: Round-robin.
 Table type to store promotional data: Hash.

-### You need to design a data retention solution for the Twitter teed data records.
-The solution must meet the customer sentiment analytics requirements.Which Azure Storage functionality should you include in the solution?

-- [ ] time-based retention
-- [ ] change feed
-- [ ] soft delete
-- [x] Iifecycle management

 ### You have files and folders in Azure Data Lake Storage Gen2 for an Azure Synapse workspace as shown in the following exhibit.
 You create an external table named ExtTable that has LOCATION=’/topfolder/’.
 When you query ExtTable by using an Azure Synapse Analytics serverless SQL pool, which files are returned?